If you’re trying to find out where to watch La Liga on US TV, you’ve come to the right place.

-Last but not least, the prestigious Copa del Rey competition is available on television with beIN SPORTS except for the final, which is shown on ESPN2 and ESPN Deportes.
+Last but not least, the prestigious Copa del Rey competition is available on television usually across ESPN2 and ESPN Deportes.

 The Spanish Supercopa competition continues to be available via ESPN Deportes over the last few years.
 The Supercopa pits the defending La Liga champions against the reigning Copa del Rey winners in a two-legged tie during the month of August every season.

-La Liga (and some second-tier Segunda División) matches can also be found on TuneIn radio streaming, as well as SiriusXM FC.
-These radio stations provide both live coverage of Spanish league matches and also commentary/opinions throughout the week.
+La Liga (and some second-tier Segunda División) content can also be found on TuneIn radio streaming.

 Spanish cup competitions